Pharmacy Practice Experiences

 - The Office of Experiential Education will attempt to place students at a site that is approximately one hour driving distance each way from their permanent or temporary residence in South Carolina.
 Students may be provided the opportunity to coordinate out of state rotations according to the policies provided by the Office of Experiential Education.

-- Students must maintain current immunizations, health insurance and pharmacy intern certificates while enrolled in the College of Pharmacy.
+- Students must maintain current immunizations, health insurance, American Hearth Association Basic Life Saving for Healthcare Professionals certification, and pharmacy intern certificates while enrolled in the College of Pharmacy.
 Students are responsible for associated costs for meeting and maintaining these requirements in addition to other rotation site requirements which may include, but are not limited to, other immunizations and health screenings, drug screens, and additional background searches.
-These incurred costs are in addition to established tuition and fees.
+Drug screens required by rotation sites are separate from the College of Pharmacy random drug screening process.
+These incurred costs are the responsibility of the student and are in addition to established tuition and fees.

 - Students must be prepared to arrange and pay for their own travel and housing for IPPEs and/or APPEs, due to limited rotation sites.